-&lt;sup>13 Anti-trafficking law, passed in 2003, was lobbied through many different terms of Congress, it was passed in 2003.
-Throughout its history in both houses, the main sponsors were always women.
-Legislators had to be convinced out of the victim-blaming that often happens with anything relating to prostitution, which is a large aspect of trafficking law.
-The provision on protecting ALL victims of trafficking regardless of "consent" was not easy to pass.
+&lt;sup>7 The Anti-Trafficking Law, passed in 2003, was lobbied through many different terms of Congress.
+Throughout its history in both Houses, the main sponsors have always been women.
+Legislators had to be convinced out of the victim-blaming that often happens with anything relating to prostitution, which is a large aspect of the Anti-Trafficking law.
+The provision on protecting all victims of trafficking regardless of "consent" has not been easy to pass.
 Groups focused on pushing for a law that punished the perpetrators and protected victims, not only the people who profit from it but also the customers.
-In spirit, no victims of sex trafficking should be punished in trafficking and prostitution.
+In spirit, no victims of sex trafficking and prostitution should be punished.